Law

 The DESN has two objectives:

-• To train well-rounded practitioners capable of proposing legal arrangements that legally meet the needs of their clients, regardless of the field of practice.
+• To train well-rounded professionals capable of devising legal structures that legally meet their clients’ needs, regardless of the field of practice

 Director: Prof. Jérôme ROUX